 According to WHO, there are over 300 million visually impaired people around the world.
 The American Foundation for the Blind estimates there are at least 1.3 million such people who are employed in the US alone!
 While figures for the rest of the world are not established, various estimates indicate that at least 200 million visually challenged individuals globally are either working or educating themselves to get into the workforce.
 This consequently implies that organizations must gear themselves up fast to service this massive customer base with a differing set of requirements.

 According to various studies, differently-abled people comprise anywhere between two to three percent of the world’s workforce.
 Visually challenged persons make a sizable portion of this talent pool.
 If organizations are focusing on providing superior customer experiences, then their effort should extend to embrace even the differently-abled customers.

 With advances in technology, it is possible for organizations to build tools and techniques that can make lives easier for their differently-abled customers.
 New technologies like Artificial Intelligence (AI) and Deep Learning help you build tools that will make life easier for your customers with disabilities.
 Let us consider how the implementation of Deep Learning can make life easier for visually impaired customers.

 The Anatomy of Deep Learning-based Train Solution

 With Deep Learning capabilities, a Convolutional Neural Network Model for image recognition and scene classification can be developed.
-The video of the train is converted into a set of images, and Deep Learning algorithms can classify these images as door / no door, and sends the output to the passenger’s iPhone.
+The video of the train is converted into a set of images, and Deep Learning algorithms can classify these images as door / no door and sends the output to the passenger’s iPhone.
 The phone then vibrates to tell the passenger that the train door is in front of him.

 Images can be trained over AWS and a mobile device is used only for inference.
-The model works in an offline environment, which makes it convenient to use even without network, too.
+The model works in an offline environment, which makes it convenient to use even without a network, too.

 Deep Learning in the Service of Visually Impaired